 Constraints:

-command.Given below are instructions to test the app manually.
+cat command.Given below are instructions to test the app manually.

 Note: These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.